-Egyptian forces were ambushed by the Abyssinian army at a narrow pass at Gundet; with many dead, they were forced to retreat back to Keren and Massawa
+Egyptian forces, moving further inland, were ambushed by the Abyssinian army at a narrow pass at Gundet; with many dead, they were forced to retreat back to Keren and Massawa

 To fulfill Ismail Pasha of Egypt’s plan to conquer territories around the source of the Nile, which were believed to be fertile and abundant with raw materials, an Egyptian expeditionary force of about 4,000 troops headed out of the garrison at Massawa towards Abyssinian controlled highlands of Mereb Mellash.
 The force was led by a Dane called Colonel Arrendrup.
 It was a well armed force.
 It moved further inland while engaging in some small skirmishes along the way, which it won easily.